alejogonza/geowork/README.md

 * If you want to try the application for android download it here: [GeoWork APK](https://github.com/alejogonza/geowork/blob/main/geowork/GeoWork.apk)
 ## Notes :notebook_with_decorative_cover:

-* This project was carried out in 3 days as a technical test for RootStack
+* This project was carried out in 3 days

 * This project was carried out with quasar framework for the SPA and the android application and with express and mongoDB for the REST API